basisproject/paper/src/05-banking.md

 The regional bank would be run by professional bankers, working under the "public banking" industry (allowing a distinction from private banking when setting regional wages).

-If a company goes bankrupt, the assets and collateral would be seized by the regional bank, which would then sell off or keep various assets depending on the mission.
-For instance, the regional bank may decide it wants to retain property but sell off all vehicles.

 ## Governance

-The regional bank, like other regionally-operated companies, would be run by a regionally-elected director.
-This director would likely have a background in banking and would make high-level decisions regarding the structure and operations of the regional bank, and would be responsible for executing the financial will of the region.
+The regional bank, like other regionally-operated companies, would be run by a regionally-elected board of directors.
+This board would likely have a background in banking and would make high-level decisions regarding the structure and operations of the regional bank, and would be responsible for executing the financial will of the region.

 ## Allocation